TommyBetz/TommyBetz.github.io/interest_rates/README.md

 # The Effect of Federal Reserve Interest Rate Changes on the Stock Market
+> What happens to the Stock Market before and after the Federal Reserve changes their interest rates.
+>
 ## Column Explanation
 - Date
 - - Date of interest change